Brandon McDonald (footballer)

-Brandon McDonald (born January 16, 1986 in Glendale, Arizona) is an Guamanian-American soccer player.
+Brandon Marquee McDonald (born January 16, 1986) is a former soccer player.
+Born in the continental United States, he represented the Guam national team.

 Club career

 Amateur and college

 McDonald was an NSCAA High School All-American while playing for Cactus High School and participated in the annual High School All-America game.
 In addition, he was in the USA National under-17 pool.
 Before moving to the University of San Francisco in 2004 McDonald played for the Sereno Golden Eagles youth club with Michael Gavin, Rob Valentino and current teammate Robbie Findley.
 McDonald played over 50 games for the Dons, finishing second on the team in scoring in his freshman year.
 He also shared the Stephen Negoesco Award for achievement by an underclassmen in 2004.

 During his college years McDonald also played with both the San Francisco Seals and the San Jose Frogs of the USL Premier Development League.

-Professional club career

 Los Angeles Galaxy

 McDonald was the 46th overall pick in the 2008 MLS SuperDraft, selected by the Los Angeles Galaxy, and made his MLS debut as a substitute in Galaxy's first match of the 2008 season against Colorado Rapids on March 29, 2008.
 He scored his first MLS goal on October 12, 2008, a 35-yard strike, also against Colorado.
 The then-rookie shared a locker room with David Beckham and Landon Donovan while taking instruction from Bruce Arena.